idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### Mesh

 Starting first with the mesh, this block defines the computational domain that the neutronics solve will operate on.
 Here, a cubit generated 3D mesh is imported as an exodus file.
-It is correspondingly manupiulated to add in a reactor boundary condition, and is scaled to the correct size of the reactor.
+It is correspondingly manipulated to add in a reactor boundary condition, and is scaled to the correct size of the reactor.

 !listing msr/lotus/steady_state/run_neutronics_9_group.i block=Mesh